SteveDoyle2/cpylog/README.md

 The **additional** features that the ``SimpleLogger`` has:
  - support for colorama highlighting
    - automatically disabled when piping to a file
-   - automatically disabled in Spyder (new in v1.2)
+   - automatically disabled in Spyder
  - HTML support for the Jupyter notebook
    - automatically enabled
+   - v1.6 adds modern ipython support
  - overwritable log functions in order to integrate the log with a GUI

 The **additional** features that the ``FileLogger`` has beyond ``SimpleLogger``:
- - file writing and/or stream writing  (new in v1.1)
+ - file writing and/or stream writing
    - set_enabled / enable / disable logger
    - context manager to close file
      ```python